lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 In order to perform header compression, this document defines a mechanism called Static Context Header Compression (SCHC), which is based on using context, i.e. a set of rules to compress or decompress headers.
 SCHC avoids context synchronization, which is the most bandwidth-consuming operation in other header compression mechanisms such as RoHC {{RFC5795}}.
-Since the nature of data flows is highly predictable in LPWAN networks, static contexts may be stored beforehand to omit transmitting some information over the air.
+Since the nature of packets are highly predictable in LPWAN networks, static contexts may be stored beforehand to omit transmitting some information over the air.
 The contexts must be stored at both ends, and they can either be learned by a provisioning protocol, by out of band means, or they can be pre-provisioned.
 The way the contexts are provisioned on both ends is out of the scope of this document.

 ~~~~
      Dev                                                 App